-The Advanced Motor Fuels initiative has recently released the following two technical reports: Evaluation of Environmental Impact of Biodiesel Vehicles in Real Traffic Conditions, focusing on the comparison of real-world emissions of diesel fuel and biodiesel; and Enhanced Emission Performance and Fuel Efficiency for HD Methane Fuelled Engines, which also presents the results of testing carried out in Sweden, Finland and Canada.
+The ETI dealing with motor fuels (AMF) has recently released two technical reports: Evaluation of Environmental Impact of Biodiesel Vehicles in Real Traffic Conditions and Enhanced Emission Performance and Fuel Efficiency for HD Methane Fuelled Engines.
+These and other recent reports are available on the AMF publications page.

-This concise 4-page document from the Advanced Fuel Cells initiative pulls together the key messages from seven technical projects to provide a summary relevant to experts and policy makers.
-Download here.
+This concise 4-page document from the ETI focusing on fuel cells (AFC) pulls together the key messages from seven technical projects to provide a summary relevant to experts and policy makers.
+Download from the AFC website here.